ysy-dlg/PyVerDetector/README.md

 # PyVerDetector

-This is the public repo for the project:

-### **PyVerDetector: A Chrome Extension Detecting the Python Version of Stack Overflow Code Snippets**

 *PyVerDetector* is a Chrome extension for Stack Overflow that detects whether a given code snippet can be interpreted with the selected Python version.

 ## Building